 For a complete explanation of this policy, please read the Expressive Activity Policy.

 Off-campus clients are charged room rental by the half-day (up to 4 hours) or full day rate.
 Individual students/faculty/staff members can rent space in the Union for parties, bowling, and wedding receptions.
-Contact Conference Services for a quote on pricing.
+Contact Event and Meeting Services for a quote on pricing.

 All groups wanting to use the Plaster Student Union outside the regular building hours will pay for a building manager to open the building and be present during the groups entire event including set up and tear down.